Hackchain/hackchain/README.md

 The process:

-1. Spending TX (the one that you wrote) has is loaded to `0x0` offset of the memory
+1. Spending TX (the one that you sent) hash is loaded to `0x0` offset of the memory
 2. `output` script is loaded to `0x1000` offset of the memory and executed until `irq yield`/`irq success`, or until it executes more than